ufosc/Club_Website_2/src/content/2024-09-01-projects-for-cen3031.md

     * [Fix download links](https://github.com/ufosc/BytesOfLoveWebsite/issues/15)
     * [Redesign home page carousel](https://github.com/ufosc/BytesOfLoveWebsite/issues/35)

+If none of these issues interest you, we recommend joining our [Discord](https://discord.gg/Gsxej6u) and getting in touch with the tech leads within the project channels.
+They may be looking for help with tasks that have not yet been posted as issues.

 <h1 id="beginners-guide"> Beginners Guide to Git & GitHub </h1>

 > This guide is an adaptation of a previous blog post.
 To read the original, click [here](https://docs.ufosc.org/docs/club/resources/git).